-While you may not know it, March 21st is World Poetry Day, which provides us with a great opportunity to talk about the important role that poetry can play in the grieving process.
+Did you know that poetry can play an important role in the grieving process?
 Sadly, poetry readings are becoming less and less popular in everyday life, but they are still widely used in important rituals and ceremonies, including funerals.
 Our willingness to turn to poetry to mark events of great importance indicates that we still understand the power of poetry and are drawn to it, even though we only turn to it on rare occasions.

 What’s So Great About Poetry?

 A great poem captures essential truths about the human condition.
 Through the precise arrangement of a few carefully chosen words, the poet explores universal themes and attempts to encapsulate an aspect of human experience.
 Good poems are relatable.
 Writing it allows us to express ourselves to others, and reading it cultivates empathy and reminds us of what we have in common.
 Poetry reminds us of what it means to be human–to feel joy and pain, to laugh and to cry, to celebrate the wonders of life and to fear our mortality.
 In this way, it connects us to the people around us.

 Reading Poetry to Enhance a Funeral Service

 In a funeral setting, poetry reading can be a powerful ritual.
 It honors the life of the loved one and strengthens the bonds between those who mourn.
 Whether the poems chosen are mournful or inspirational and uplifting, they can serve as an opportunity to reflect on the life of the deceased.
 Funeral poems can help us search for meaning in the loss and can bring us into a state of contemplation.
 Poetry reading is a communal experience: it allows everybody who is present to share a profound moment together.